Patech-Patrice/top_movies/README.md

 ## Usage

-Type $ top_movies and follow the on screen prompts.
+Type $ ruby bin/top_movies and follow the on screen prompts.

 ## Development